African Union: Africa–EU relations

 On 2 December 2020, five Africa-Europe Foundation Strategy Groups were established in the areas of Health, Digital, Agriculture and Sustainable Food Systems, Sustainable energy and Transport and Connectivity.
 It was done together with a consortium comprising Friends of Europe, Mo Ibrahim Foundation and IPEMED.

 In regards to strengthening resilience, peace, security and governance, the African Union and the European Union recognize that resilience, peace, security and governance are all closely linked.
 Peace and security are important elements for sustainable development, prosperity and resilience of societies.
 For ensuring peace and security, it had worked out the African Peace Facility.
 This has been itself replaced in 2021 by the European Peace Facility.
 The AU and EU are also partnering on promoting sustainable resources management, environmental resilience, and climate change mitigation The Africa Adaptation Initiative is also being supported by the European Union.

+Africa–India relations

+The India–Africa Forum Summit (IAFS) is the official platform for the African-Indian relations.
+IAFS is held once in every three years.
+It was first held from April 4 to April 8, 2008 in New Delhi, India.
+In 2015, the Third India-Africa Forum Summit was held in New Delhi and summit was attended by 51 heads of states of the African Union.
+In 2023, the African Union was admitted to G20 under the presidency of India, chaired by Prime Minister Narendra Modi in New Delhi.

+Africa–Palestine relations

+The African Union periodically invites the President of the State of Palestine to make an opening speech during its annual Summit in Addis Ababa.
+According to Article 10 of the Rules of Procedure of the Union, during the opening of the meeting sessions, the President of the State of Palestine in person is entitled to make an opening speech.

+After the Hamas attack on Israel in October 2023, African Union Commission Chairperson Moussa Faki expressed his "utmost concern" at the situation and called for an immediate cessation of hostilities; additionally, he recalled that denial of the fundamental rights of the Palestinian people, particularly that of an independent and sovereign State of Palestine, was the "main cause of the permanent Israeli-Palestinian tension".

 Africa–Russia relations

-Russia hosted the first Africa-Russia heads-of-state summit on October 23–24 2019, Representatives from all 54 African states, including 43 heads-of-state or government, attended the summit.
-The second summit is expected to be held this year, though the date and venue of the summit are not yet determined.
+Russia hosted the first Africa-Russia heads-of-state summit on October 23–24, 2019, Representatives from all 54 African states, including 43 heads-of-state or government, attended the summit.

+The second Russia-Africa Summit was scheduled for October 2022 in Addis Ababa, but was then rescheduled to 26–29 July 2023 in Saint Petersburg.

+Africa–South Korea relations

+The first summit was the South Korea–Africa Summit, Seoul in June 2024.